Danikgray/UnknownGame/README.md

 - [ ] Settings menu(maybe not necessary)
 - [ ] Different display sizes support
 - [ ] Create at least not shitty looking textures
-- [ ] Create a smooth animations for the snake(mayby not)
+- [ ] Create a smooth animations for the snake(maybe not)
-- [ ] Refractor the code and make it readable
+- [ ] Refactor the code and make it readable
 - [ ] ~~Maybe create a multiplayer mode~~

 That all for now I guess🤧